 A low grade, or well-differentiated tumor, can be treated with surgery and ablation therapy.
 The aim is to eliminate as many of the tumors as possible.
-These techniques can be followed by chemotherapy, and these tumors respond well to chemotherapy.
+These techniques can be followed by chemotherapy, however, low grade tumors aren't as responsive to chemotherapy as high grade tumors.

-High grade neuroendocrine carcinomas are more aggressive.
-They are treated with chemotherapy.
-However, high grade tumors aren’t as responsive to chemotherapy as low grade tumors.
+High grade neuroendocrine carcinomas are more aggressive and are treated with chemotherapy.